behreajj/AsepriteOkHsl/README.md

 The test image is one of the first images taken by [Nasa's Webb Telescope](https://www.nasa.gov/webbfirstimages/).

-## Changes
+## Modification

 To modify these scripts, see Aseprite's [API Reference](https://github.com/aseprite/api).
-A [type definition](https://github.com/behreajj/aseprite-type-definition) for use with VS Code and the [Lua Language Server extension](https://github.com/LuaLS/lua-language-server) is also available.
+A [type definition](https://github.com/behreajj/aseprite-type-definition) for use with VS Code and the [Lua Language Server extension](https://github.com/LuaLS/lua-language-server) is recommended.

 ## License